camanoja/proofs/plan/plan.md

 ## Direct Proofs
 - Proving Regular Statements directly
   * Example: uniqueness of 7 being a prime number that is one less than a cube
+  * Pythagoras' Theorem
+  * Example: n-contiguous pythagorean triplets
+  * decomposition of a function into the sum of an even and an odd function

 - Conditional statements